Edumynt/edumynt.in/src/content/courses/literature/indian-writers/nissim-ezekiel/6_Practice_MCQs.md

     b) Burn away her sins
     </details>

-**58. "Background, Casually" explores the speaker's sense of being an outsider both in the West and in:**
+**58. The poem "Background, Casually" explores the speaker's sense of being an outsider both in the West and in:**
     a) His own family
     b) His own country
     c) His profession